FIAP-SOAT-G20/FIAP-TechChallenge-Fase2/README.md

 > To remove the application, run `make k8s-delete`

 > [!NOTE]
-> The application is available at <http://localhost/>
+> The application will be available at <http://localhost>
 > Ex: <http://localhost/api/v1/health>

 ### :mag: Kubernetes Organization